Kazuto16K/VioLENS/README.md

-# Part 2: Real-time Violence Detection using PoseLSTM
+# Part 2: Real-time Violence Detection using PoseLSTM and PoseTransformer

 In this phase of the project, we developed a **real-time violence detection pipeline** based on human pose estimation.
-Our custom architecture, **PoseLSTM**, utilizes pose landmarks to identify violent actions from webcam or video input in real time.
+Our custom architecture, **PoseLSTM** and **PoseTransformer**, utilizes pose landmarks to identify violent actions from webcam or video input in real time.

 ---

 ## 🎯 Key Objectives

 - Generate a **custom pose-based dataset** using MediaPipe.
-- Train an LSTM-based deep learning model (`PoseLSTM`) on pose features.
+- Train an LSTM-based deep learning model (`PoseLSTM`) or Transformer-based deep learning model (`PoseTransformer`) on pose features.
 - Deploy a real-time pipeline with **YOLO**, **DeepSORT**, **MediaPipe**, and the trained model.

 ---